louisa1109/ADS-Project--Section-3_PickEat/README.md

 Once you are done, press enter.

-b) "Filter by difficulty level".
+- "Filter by difficulty level".
 There are three proposed levels: beginner, sous chef and head chef.
 This enables the user to find recipes based on their complexity.

 The program will ask you for the preferred difficulty level, 1.
 Begginer, 2.
 Sous-Chef or 3.
 Head-Chef.

 ![Screen Shot 2022-12-05 at 7 09 30 PM](https://user-images.githubusercontent.com/118349858/205710554-bf4b1dfb-20f1-43b2-a6c9-3c9d471e854a.png)

-- "Begginer":
+1. "Begginer":

 It will show 10 random recipes with this level.